melezhik/swat/README.md

 ## Settings priority table

-This table describes order in which settings are applied, statrs from lowest priority settings
+This table describes order in which settings are applied, starts from lowest priority settings

     | context                 | location                | settings type        | priority  level |
     | ------------------------|------------------------ | -------------------- | ----------------